gordon123/ai-voice-cloning/README.md

     ```
    bash setup-cuda.sh
     ```
-    file and it will start running through all of the python packages needed
+    It will start running through all of the python packages needed !!!
+WAIT WAIT WAIT

 5. After it finishes, run
    ```